Skip to sub navigation Skip to main content

 Functional Skills – Mathematics

-The mathematics section of functional skills covers 4 separate elements; data handling, numbers, measurement and shapes.
+The mathematics section of functional skills covers 4 separate elements; data handling, numbers, measurement, and shapes.
 The purpose of the mathematics section is to strengthen students' knowledge of mathematical concepts without using a calculator.
 The mathematics examination requires students to perform numerical reasoning tasks with practical life situations.
 Depending on the functional skills qualification level, however, students may be allowed to use a calculator during the examination.

 Key skills programmes in Ashfield – AEB Functional Skills and Multiply